A story begins with a time and a place. This is an interesting story where the time and place begins on the Caribbean Island of Barbados back in 1703.

 Our story begins 314 years in Barbados today with an opportunity to join Mount Gay Rum’s -Rum & Pairing Tour, in the name of research of course.
 We just could not leave Barbados without trying out its most famous export – Mount Gay Rum.

-After checking in at the Mount Gay Visitor Centre which is also Mount Gay’s Shop full of rum and rum products, we settled into the Bar area to wait till the tour began.
+After checking in at the Mount Gay Visitor Centre which is also Mount Gay’s Shop full of rum and rum products such as Mount Gay 1703, we settled into the Bar area to wait till the tour began.
 Bottles of old rum winked at us from behind the bar and exotic cocktail menus tried to lure us, but we resisted and we were so glad we did!

 Mount Gay Rum Tour Barbados – Rum Pairing Tour

 Where is Rum From – Let’s Start at the Legacy Museum

 The tour started and we headed out of the Visitor Centre to the Legacy Museum where we sampled our first rum – nothing better than an ice-cold Barbados Rum Punch to start a Rum Tour.
 Our guide, Chancee, explained the historical significance of rum in Barbados through old photos and original documents as well as explaining the importance of the ‘red cap’.
 (A little on this later)

 Back in 1703 John Sober, a friend of Sir John Gay, inherited a rum distillery in Barbados.
 Sir John Gay was an accomplished businessman on the island and John Sober asked him to manage the rum distillery for him.
 Sir John Gay refined the processing of rum production and ran a successful operation, so successful for John Sober and his family that he changed the name to Mount Gay Rum in honour of Sir John Gay on his death.